sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01-Tasks.md

 As with settings, tasks can be defined in a specific scope.
 For example, there are separate `compile` tasks for the `compile` and `test` scopes.
 The scope of a task is defined the same as for a setting.
-In the following example, `test:sampleTask` uses the result of `compile:intTask`.
+In the following example, `Test/sampleTask` uses the result of `Compile/intTask`.

 ```scala
 Test / sampleTask := (Compile / intTask).value * 3